 2 Year Strategy The focus has to be on the next 2 years.
 What we have is going well but we have underspent.
 Syeda wondered if we wanted to have a hub somewhere but we are unsure if we do, somewhere we could go and discuss small grants, where the community can pop in, where we can run workshops.
 Robert felt yes but we need to explore this carefully because if not staffed no one will be there.
 Perhaps a shared space premise.
 Wendy stated that we have not had a training session for a long time and we need a brainstorming session and with all the new groups.
 We are keeping it too much to ourselves Syeda felt that we do need a facilitator.
 We had a session but not had a follow up.
 We need to be clear about our aims, objectives and outputs.
-Jane felt we should focus on what we have given money but not looking at gaps.
+Jane felt we should focus on what we have given money to but also looking at gaps.
 She asked if she walked around and asked if they had heard of BLSW11 she would get negative answers, and this could be a reason why we are not getting applications for small grants.
 We agreed we need a brainstorming session and that it could be held at our next meeting on 20 September.
 Jane would like something structured if people have time to prepare and that we come to the meeting prepared.
 It was agreed that Syeda and David to meet and come up with a clear agenda or find a new date.

 Any Other Business There were no matters tabled.